 - If you see your dog getting ready to pee inside, say “no” in a firm voice, stop it, and take him to the potty.
 This way, it’ll know it’s not right.
 But don’t do this if you haven’t seen the puppy pee.
 It will be too late, even if it’s been a couple of minutes.

 Also, for puppies and older dogs, you can use a bell so your dog can let you know it wants to pee.

 Teach your dog to ring the bell when it wants to pee

-A good method that makes life easier for pet owners is to teach your dog to ring the bell to be let outside to pee.
+A suitable method that makes life easier for pet owners is to teach your dog to ring the bell to be let outside to pee.
 The training takes place in several stages.

-First, the dog must be taught to simply ring the bell.
+- First, you need to teach the dog to ring the bell.
 It can do it with its nose or paw.
 Hang the bell only when you are training.
 When the dog rings the bell, throw in a treat.
 Make sure the dog understands what is wanted from it and rings the bell consciously.